Guide to Enrolling in School of Science and Technology (SST) San Antonio for 2023–24

 In higher grades, students have access to specialized courses to help them prepare for careers and higher education in STEM fields.
 Students have access to honors, AP, and dual credit courses.
 Students work in teams and present their work to each other—a good way to check for true understanding and to build confidence.
 For examples of how SST helps students build presentation skills, see kids teaching a lesson to adults, a set of activities developed by Mary Luehring, a teacher at SST—San Antonio College Prep.

 By building relationships with families, SST schools supports students as they plan for high school graduation and success in college.
-Mia Rodriguez, a senior at SST San Antonio, described how the counselors helped her broader her horizons and apply to a range of colleges, including a summer program at Harvard.
+Mia Rodriguez, while she was a senior at SST—San Antonio College Prep, described how the counselors helped her broader her horizons and apply to a range of colleges, including a summer program at Harvard.

 To build team spirit and community, SST schools offer athletics programs, including basketball, cross country, volleyball, and soccer.
 Clubs at SST main campus include STEM activities like robotics (BEST-FTC-FRC, FLL, and SeaPerch), cybersecurity, Rubik’s Cube, Mathcounts, and solar car, as well as comics, drama, glee club, choir, photography/video, folk dance, and Turkish speech.
 Community service hours are part of the graduation requirements for high school students.
-Maddox Thompson, a senior at SST—San Antonio, has dedicated more than 200 hours to a service project for Soldiers’ Angels, rallying students across the district to collect treats and messages for veterans.
+By the time Maddox Thompson was a senior at SST—San Antonio College Prep, he had dedicated more than 200 hours to a service project for Soldiers’ Angels, rallying students across the district to collect treats and messages for veterans.

 SST is a partner of Choose to Succeed, a nonprofit organization working to attract the nation’s best public charter schools to San Antonio and help successful schools to grow.